wuyou33/evopt/papers/cooperative-coevolution.md

 ## Theory

+Ficici, S.G., Melnik, O. and Pollack, J.B., 2005.
+A game-theoretic and dynamical-systems analysis of selection methods in coevolution.
+IEEE Transactions on Evolutionary Computation, 9(6), pp.580-602. (**NOTE the difference between the coevolution model and the CC model**)

 Wiegand, R.P., Liles, W.C. and De Jong, K.A., 2002.
 Modeling variation in cooperative coevolution using evolutionary game theory.
 In FOGA (pp. 203-220).

 Panait, L., 2010.
 Theoretical convergence guarantees for cooperative coevolutionary algorithms.
 Evolutionary Computation, 18(4), pp.581-615.